belle2/basf2/online_book/prerequisites/ssh.rst

 .. rubric:: Using a terminal multiplexer (e.g. tmux, screen)

-When you loose your ssh connection or your terminal window is closed, all processes that had been running in that terminal are also killed.In most cases that is the desired behaviour and for long-running computational tasks you should send a job to a batch system like the :ref:`grid <gbasf2>`.
+When you loose your ssh connection or your terminal window is closed, all processes that had been running in that terminal are also killed.
+In most cases that is the desired behaviour and for long-running computational tasks you should send a job to a batch system like the :ref:`grid <gbasf2>`.
 Ocasionally it still happens that non-computational processes take a while, for